MarcusGrass/timeout/Readme.md

 # Timeout macro

-A proc macro attribute that can be put on an async function, running within a tokio runtime, which wraps the function in `tokio::time::timeout`.
+A proc macro attribute that can be put on an async function, running within a tokio runtime, with the feature `time` enabled, which wraps the function in `tokio::time::timeout`.

 ```rust
 #[tokio_timeout::timeout(duration = "1s", on_error = "panic")]